• Skip to primary navigation

 What is Cotto Salami?
 Discover This Mild Italian Meat

-Cotto salami is one of those delicious meats that we can't help but love.
+Cotto salami is one of those delicious meats that we can't help but love, a cooked Italian salami made from finely ground pork and mild spices that is typically gently heated rather than dry-cured.
 It's mild, it's tender, and it's perfect for snacking or adding to our sandwiches.

 We remember those days at the deli, trying to pick just the right slice while the smell of fresh meat filled the air.
-Cotto salami hits the spot, elevating our charcuterie boards and elevating simpler meals.
+Cotto salami hits the spot, improving our charcuterie boards and improving simpler meals.

 Table of Contents